 c-KIT activation has been shown to have oncogenic activity in gastrointestinal stromal tumors (GISTs), melanomas, lung cancer, and other tumor types.
 The targeted therapeutics nilotinib and sunitinib have shown efficacy in treating KIT overactive patients, and are in late-stage trials in melanoma and GIST.
 KIT overactivity can be the result of many genomic events from genomic amplification to overexpression to missense mutations.
 Missense mutations have been shown to be key players in mediating clinical response and acquired resistance in patients being treated with these targeted therapeutics.

 GeneCards Summary for KIT Gene

 KIT (KIT Proto-Oncogene Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with KIT include Gastrointestinal Stromal Tumor and Piebaldism.
-Among its related pathways are Hematopoietic cell lineage and RET signaling.
-GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
+Diseases associated with KIT include Gastrointestinal Stromal Tumor and Piebald Trait.
+Among its related pathways are RET signaling and Apoptotic Pathways in Synovial Fibroblasts.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is CSF1R.

 UniProtKB/Swiss-Prot for KIT Gene